An Overview Of Angrophobia: The Fear Of Anger Or Becoming Angry

 Some people have a better understanding and control over their anger but for someone struggling with angrophobia, or the fear of becoming angry, they are truly scared of getting angry because they have trouble understanding and controlling their anger.

-Angrophobia (ang-roh-phobia)* is more common than you might think.
+Angrophobia (ang-roh-phobia)*, the phobia of anger is more common than you might think.
 Uncontrolled anger can be not only unhealthy for you but also dangerous to people around you.
-This fear, the fear of anger or becoming angry does not mean fearing the anger of others.
+This fear, the fear of anger or becoming angry does not mean phobia of people’s anger.

 Angrophobia is an irrational fear of becoming angry.
 People who experience this phobia might not be able to cope with the stressors of day-to-day life.
 They always fear that their anger may be triggered if they are around angry people or thinking about anger.

-This fear can be intense so much so that it may cause them to experience panic attacks or isolate themselves from situations that may cause conflict.
+This fear of anger can be intense so much so that it may cause them to experience panic attacks or isolate themselves from situations that may cause conflict.

 *Not to be confused with agoraphobia, the fear of places and situations that may cause panic.